askvortsov1/bonsai_tutorials/tutorials/snake_game/2_state_machines.md

 module Action = struct
   type t =
     | Restart
-    | Move of Apple.t option
+    | Move of Apple.t
     | Change_direction of Direction.t
   [@@deriving sexp]
 end
 ```

-Note that we have `Move of Apple.t option`, not `Move of Apple.t`.
-That's the downside to spawning the snake and apple in at runtime:
-we can't use the type system to enforce existence, because existence is not always guarunteeed.

 ### Data Model

 Let's start by formally defining the data model encapsulated by our player state machine.
 Our player state combines a `Snake.t` and `score: int`, and a status, which is either `Not_started`, `Playing`, or `Game_over`.
 `Not_started` is there because we don't want to start the game before the player is ready.
-As discussed above, the snake shouldn't be spawned until the `Playing` status.
-Additionally, for `Game_over`, we'll want to store an `End_reason`: did the snake eat itself, or run into a wall?
+Also, for `Game_over`, we'll want to store an `End_reason`: did the snake eat itself, or run into a wall?

 Add the following signature to `player_state.mli`: